d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 up the whole package expression in the way that's often used around nixpkgs:

 ```
-# We are loading up nixpkgs per default.
-We could also use ':l <nixpkgs>' instead, or for any additional file we want to evaluate.
 > nix repl '<nixpkgs>'
 [...]
-# Here we use callPackage for convenience, one could also use the more manual approach of `import ./03/default.nix { inherit pkgs; inherit stdenv; }` - they are not absolutely identical though.
-Why is a bit outside of the scope of this.
 nix-repl> pkgs.callPackage ./broken_nix/default.nix {}
 error: cannot coerce a set to a string, at /nix/store/c8gsa6n8lb62xsjkidhivx01a1iyz1y4-nixos-19.09.907.f6dac808387/nixos/pkgs/stdenv/generic/make-derivation.nix:191:19
 ```

+_Note: We are loading up nixpkgs per default.
+We could also_ _use `:l <nixpkgs>` within the repl instead, or to load up any additional files_ _we want to evaluate. `callPackage` is used for convenience, but it would be also_ _possible to use the more manual approach of `import ./03/default.nix { inherit stdenv; }`_ _- those expressions are not absolutely identical though.
+Why is a bit outside of the scope of this guide._

 Here we see that we are having some issue but the error message does not point us to any location in our code.
 We see that apparently a string was expected